fearbygit/economics-jungle/README.md

 ## Welcome to another Economics Blog

 # DON'T PANIC!
-It will cover all things here in a idiot guide
+It will cover all things here in a idiot guide to silly Economics

 ### Economics is a hard or soft science; an obvious or plain-nonsense advise; factual or wishful thinking.